 [1] Describe the procedures and findings of percolation tests conducted on the site.

-[2] Evaluate the impact of sewerage disposal methods on the quality of subsurface water.
+[2] Evaluate the impact of sewage disposal methods on the quality of subsurface water.

-(d) Water quality impact from run-off on adjacent and downstream surface water bodies and subsurface ground water and the water table shall be detailed.
-Coordination with state and Town water quality agencies including that Board of Health and Conservation Commission is recommended so that necessary agreements and responsibilities can be included in the study of the proposed development and its alternatives.
+(d) Water quality impact from run-off on adjacent and downstream surface water bodies and subsurface groundwater and the water table shall be detailed.
+Coordination with state and Town water quality agencies, including the Board of Health and Conservation Commission, is recommended so that necessary agreements and responsibilities can be included in the study of the proposed development and its alternatives.
 The relationship of the proposed development to navigable streams, floodplains, and municipal water supply impoundments and reservations shall be shown.

 (e) General ecology.
 The relation of the proposed development to the major botanical, zoological, geological and hydrological resources of the site shall be examined.
 Consideration of those resources adjacent to the site shall also be made where deemed appropriate by the Planning Board.
-Consideration shall also be given to rare or endangered species of plant and wildlife found on the site.
+Consideration shall also be given to rare or endangered species of plants and wildlife found on the site.

 (f) It shall also deal with the compatibility of existing soils with the proposed development.